CodeCompanionBE/react-component-library-template/README.md

 - **Code Quality & Formatting**: Biome.js configured to ensure consistent formatting and code quality.
 - **CSS Modules for Styling**: Components are styled using CSS Modules for scoped and maintainable styles.
 - **Tree-shaking Ready**: Ensures unused code is not bundled for efficient builds.
-- **CI/CD Ready**: Includes GitHub Actions for testing, linting, and releasing.
+- **CI/CD Ready**: Includes GitHub Actions for testing, linting, and releasing storybook.

 ## Styling